 Creating images

 Another use case is generating images using the Dall·E API.
-Calling the DALL·E API endpoint can be simplified and efficiently executed using the create_image
+Calling the DALL·E API endpoint use via the create_image

 function.